telerik/fiddler-everywhere-docs/user-guide/main-menu.md

 ## Notifications

 The **Notifications** button shows a drop-down list that contains the most recently received notifications.
-The Fiddler Everywhere application will send and receive notifications upon using the collaboration functionalities (like sharing session logs, composer collections, and Rules Builder rulesets).
+The Fiddler Everywhere application will send and receive notifications upon using the collaboration functionalities (like sharing session logs, composer collections, and rulesets).

 ![Example notifications in Fiddler Everywhere](../images/menu/menu-notifications.png)